Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and self-sustained oscillations of a torsional SQUID

-for the phase-voltage relation.
-For $\mathbf{v}=\mathbf{0}$, we obviously recover the (second) Josephson relation $\dot{\varphi}=2eV/\hslash $.
-In addition to the first term, which generates electromagnetic fields due to the motion of accelerating charges, the last term in Eq. $\left( \ref {EQ_quantum_electromotive}\right) $ is another electromotive one, caused by the moving surface the magnetic flux threads.
-Thus, even a static magnetic field can generate such a retarded effect, because it is due to the kinematic displacement of the interfering paths in the presence of an electromagnetic field.
-Indeed, in Ref. \cite{Flanders2010}, it is demonstrated that (for any $\mathbf{B}$ and $\mathbf{S}$ fields)
+for the phase-voltage relation, using Faraday's law.
+For $\mathbf{v}=\mathbf{0}$, we recover the (second) Josephson relation $\dot{\varphi}=2eV/\hslash$ \cite{b.tinkham}.
+In addition to the first term, which generates electromagnetic fields due to the motion of accelerating charges, the last term in Eq.\eqref{EQ_quantum_electromotive} is another electromotive one, caused by the moving surface the magnetic flux threads.
+Thus, even a static magnetic field can generate such a retardation effect, due to the kinematic displacement of the interfering paths in the presence of an electromagnetic field.